Monitoring and Testing Diego Components

 Across multiple machines in a cloud-like infrastructure, to reveal the impact of latency on the auction

-Refer to the Auction repo on GitHub for more information.
+Refer to the Auction repository on GitHub for more information.

 The cfdot commands perform the following Long-Running Process (LRP) operations: